e2b-dev/awesome-ai-agents/README.md

 ### Description
 - In aplha stage
-- It’s not supposed to be just another coding copilots like GitHub Copilot or Codeium, but autohomous agents capable of autonomously building software from end to end
+- It’s not supposed to be just another coding copilots like GitHub Copilot or Codeium, but autonomous agents capable of autonomously building software from end to end

 ### Links
 - [CEO](https://twitter.com/matangrinberg)